Janxelod/Summer-Fall-Challenge/README.md

 ### Sujet: Métamorphose Maléfique

-Demo inspired by the games of late 90s early 2000s.
+Inspired by the horror games of late 90s early 2000s, I decided to choose a spooky theme in order to reuse some 3d models that I've made for an unfinished game project.

 ## Credits